Bobcats in Ohio

 The Bobcat (Lynx rufus) is native to North America, although it ranges from southern Canada through most US states and into Mexico.
 Bobcats in Ohio were once non-existent but now have healthy, rising numbers.

 This species is now a native of Ohio and it is one of 7 wild cat species that can be found throughout the continent of North America.
-The domestic cat that lives with us humans is also a member of the same family as the bobcat.
 Bobcats were found throughout the state of Ohio until settlers arrived and their numbers plummeted to zero.

-Thankfully, the population of bobcats started to rise after World War II although they were still quite elusive to see at that time.
-It is only since 2002 that their numbers have risen and they are now seen more regularly by people.
+Thankfully, the population of bobcats started to rise after World War II although they were still quite elusive at that time.
+It is only since 2002 that their numbers have risen and they are now seen more regularly.
 The bobcat is seen more in the Southern and Eastern areas of Ohio.
 However, they are now creeping into other parts of the state thanks to them being monitored.

 Bobcats are around double the size of an average-sized domestic cat.
 Bobcat males tend to be larger than females and they can weigh 40 lbs.
 Bobcats have thick fur that is quite dense and incredibly soft.
 The colors of each bobcat differ in much the same way as domesticated cats.